falcosecurity/evolution/GOVERNANCE.md

  - Triage GitHub issues and review pull requests (PRs).
  - Make sure that PRs are moving forward at the right pace, or closing them.
  - Participate when called upon in security releases.
 Although this should be a rare occurrence, if a serious vulnerability is found it may take up to several full days of work.
+ - Mentoring, encouraging, and sponsoring new reviewers and maintainers.

 To become a maintainer, [Contributors](#contributors) must express interest to the existing maintainers.
 The full process is documented in the [MAINTAINERS_GUIDELINES.md](https://github.com/falcosecurity/evolution/blob/master/MAINTAINERS_GUIDELINES.md) file.